httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

-Responses that include informational status codes (see {{Section 15.2 of HTTP}}) are encoded by repeating the response control data and associated header section until a final Status Code is encoded; that is, a Status Code field with a value from 200 to 599 (inclusive).
+Responses that include informational status codes (see {{Section 15.2 of HTTP}}) are encoded by repeating the response control data and associated header section until a final status code is encoded; that is, a Status Code field with a value from 200 to 599 (inclusive).
 The status code distinguishes between informational and final responses.